Ichabod and Me: Production

 A low-key situation comedy, Ichabod and Me was created and produced by Joe Connelly and Bob Mosher — who served as its executive producers – in association with Jack Benny's JaMco Productions, and Irving Paley served as series producer.
 It was co-sponsored by the Quaker Oats Company and the Kent and York Imperial-Sized Cigarette brands of the P. Lorillard Tobacco Company.

 Both the pilot and the regular series were filmed at Revue Studios in Hollywood, California.
 The show was in black and white with a laugh track.
 Hank Simms was the show's announcer.

-Pete Rugolo and His Orchestra performed the opening and closing theme of Ichabod and Me, which was an updated, uptempo arrangement of the traditional folk song "The Girl I Left Behind Me" — a fife-and-drum-corps classic which connoted the American Revolutionary War era in New England.
+Pete Rugolo and His Orchestra performed the opening and closing theme of Ichabod and Me, which was an updated, up-tempo arrangement of the traditional folk song "The Girl I Left Behind Me" — a fife-and-drum-corps classic which connoted the American Revolutionary War era in New England.
 It appeared with the title "Ichabod and Me Theme" as a track on Rugolo's 1962 album TV's Top Themes.

 Jimmy Mathers, who portrayed Benjie Major, was the brother of Jerry Mathers, who starred in Leave It to Beaver at the time.
 However, the Benjie and Livvy roles were rather minor ones in Ichabod and Me, and the two characters did not even appear in a number of episodes.

 Ichabod and Me′s most noteworthy guest star was screenwriter, playwright, television producer, narrator, and television host Rod Serling, who had gained fame in the 1950s for his live television dramas and as creator of the anthology series The Twilight Zone, which had debuted in 1959.
 He portrayed a reclusive counterculture novelist in the episode "The Celebrity," which aired on March 20, 1962, in what CBS billed as his dramatic debut.
 Uncomfortable with acting, Serling said of his appearance on Ichabod and Me, "I never had a line that resembled the English language."